neu-cs4530/fall23-team-project-group-209/README.md

 In the `frontend` directory, run `npm run dev` (again, you'll need to run `npm install` the very first time).
 After several moments (or minutes, depending on the speed of your machine), a browser will open with the frontend running locally.
 The frontend will automatically re-compile and reload in your browser if you change any files in the `frontend/src` directory.

+### Adding Ai Bots

+To add Ai Players to your UNO game you will need to open new tabs and join as new players, then after you join you can select a difficulty for the AI.
+The AI bot will always take over the last joined player and play according to their difficulties.

 ### UNO Game Rules

 The UNO game that we are implementing follows some the official game for most of it's rules except for some exceptions.